Krytyka

-Krytyka Magazine
+Overview

-Krytyka follows the model of The New York Review of Books, The Times Literary Supplement and Polish journal Kultura.
+Krytyka follows the model of The New York Review of Books, The Times Literary Supplement, and the Polish journal Kultura.
 The magazine offers detailed and research-based analysis of historical, political, and cultural developments in Ukraine, Russia, and Eastern Europe.
 Krytyka's main audience consists of liberal intellectuals, faculty members, and graduate students.

-Krytyka is an avant-garde journal for discussions on issues otherwise less discussed in the Ukrainian context: historical memory, xenophobia, gender and sexual discrimination, revisions of literary canon, problems of Ukrainian scholarship and education, etc. Contributors to Krytyka include Ukrainian writers (Yuri Andrukhovych, Serhiy Zhadan, Taras Prokhasko), academics and intellectuals (Natalya Yakovenko, Mykola Riabchuk, Yaroslav Hrytsak, Yevhen Minko) as well as numerous international authors like Timothy D. Snyder, Umberto Eco and Richard Pipes etc. Krytyka received wide recognition in Ukraine and internationally for the high quality of its publications.
+Krytyka is an avant-garde journal for discussions on issues otherwise less discussed in the Ukrainian context: historical memory, xenophobia, gender and sexual discrimination, revisions of literary canon, problems of Ukrainian scholarship and education, among others.
+Contributors to Krytyka include Ukrainian writers (Yuri Andrukhovych, Serhiy Zhadan, Taras Prokhasko), academics and intellectuals (Natalya Yakovenko, Mykola Riabchuk, Yaroslav Hrytsak, and Yevhen Minko) as well as numerous international authors like Timothy D. Snyder, Umberto Eco, and Richard Pipes, among others.
+Krytyka received wide recognition in Ukraine and internationally for the high quality of its publications.

-Editorial Board of Krytyka consists of prominent public intellectuals and scholars Yuri Andrukhovych, Bogumiła Berdychowska, Yaroslav Hrytsak, Volodymyr Kulyk, Mykhailo Minakov, Alexander J. Motyl, Serhii Plokhii, Yurko Prokhasko, Mykola Riabchuk, Oleksandr Savchenko, Yuriy Shapoval, Oleksiy Tolochko.
+Editorial Board of Krytyka consists of prominent public intellectuals and scholars Yuri Andrukhovych, Bogumiła Berdychowska, Yaroslav Hrytsak, Volodymyr Kulyk, Mikhail Minakov, Alexander J. Motyl, Serhii Plokhii, Yurko Prokhasko, Mykola Riabchuk, Oleksandr Savchenko, Yuriy Shapoval, Oleksiy Tolochko.

-Publishing House
+Publishing house

 Since 2000, Krytyka (as Krytyka Press) publishes books on history, political science, literary studies, art as well as belles lettres and memoirs.
 Among the large projects are the Chronicle of Collectivization and Holodomor in Ukraine.
 1927 - 1933 and complete works of Panteleymon Kulish.
 Krytyka Press is the publisher of a number of magazines in Ukrainian studies including Mediaevalia Ukrainica: Mentality and History of Ideas, Ukrainian Review of Humanities, Ukrayina Moderna, East-West: Historical-Cultural Collection and Sentencia.

-The Krytyka Institute
+Krytyka Institute

 The Krytyka Institute was founded in 2003 as a not-for-profit institution to focus Krytyka's research and academic goals.
 The Institute organized two major international conferences in Kyiv, and a number of academic and cultural symposia and events, and published a number of books.
 The Krytyka Institute is engaged in a partnership with the Harvard Ukrainian Research Institute at Harvard University, which supports the Institutes publishing program.
 Mykhailo Minakov, Professor of Philosophy and Religion at Kyiv-Mohyla Academy is Director of the Krytyka Institute.

 In 2013, the Krytyka Institute launched the first English-language scholarly journal on Ukrainian politics and society, Journal of Ukrainian Politics and Society (JUPS).
 Co-editors-in-chief are Dr. Nadiya Kravets (Harvard University) and Dr. Olha Onuch (University of Oxford).

-Editorial Board of The Krytyka Institute: Michael S. Flier (Harvard University), Tamara Hundorova (Institute of Literature, National Academy of Sciences of Ukraine), Mykhailo Minakov (Kyiv-Mohyla Academy), Alexander J. Motyl (Rutgers University - Newark), Serhii Plokhii (Harvard University), Oleksii Tolochko (Institute of History, National Academy of Sciences of Ukraine), Natalya Yakovenko (Kyiv-Mohyla Academy).
+Editorial Board of The Krytyka Institute: Michael S. Flier (Harvard University), Tamara Hundorova (Institute of Literature, National Academy of Sciences of Ukraine), Mykhailo Minakov (Kyiv-Mohyla Academy), Alexander J. Motyl (Rutgers University–Newark), Serhii Plokhy (Harvard University), Oleksiy Tolochko (Institute of History of Ukraine), Natalya Yakovenko (Kyiv-Mohyla Academy).